Pedagogic Research Funds

 How to apply

-PRiA is delighted to announced that our research funds are now open for applications for 2021-2022.
+PRiA is delighted to announced that our Research Funds are now open for applications for 2022–2023.

 Funding can now be applied for via two streams:

-- Standard Seedcorn funding to support small-scale pedagogical research projects, for up to £500
+- Standard funding to support small-scale pedagogical research projects, for up to £500

 - Strategic funding to support projects that are particularly aligned to Faculty strategic priorities, for up to £1000.
 Please discuss in advance with Helen Finch (firstname.lastname@example.org) if you are considering applying via this route.

-We especially welcome applications from colleagues new to pedagogical research, and from a diverse range of colleagues in the Faculty of Arts, Humanities and Cultures, including colleagues working in teaching, research, student support, technician areas and other support services.
+We especially welcome applications from colleagues new to pedagogical research, and from a diverse range of colleagues in the Faculty of Arts, Humanities and Cultures, including colleagues working in teaching, research, student support, technician areas and other professional and support services.
+Applications from a collective of researchers are also welcome.

-Details of PRiA's funding can be found on the PRiA Teams area.
+Details of PRiA's funding can be found on the PRiA Teams area and website.
 For this round:

 - Suggested uses of the funding include but are not limited to: teaching and research assistants, training and conference fees, supporting a particular resource for teaching, documenting practice for later, discipline-specific developments.